-CI.
-1. First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2007.
-Include early decision, early action, and study ents who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been no tified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by a or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission. (non-resident aliens) · Total first-time, first-year (freshman) men who applied (164) 2214 (210) 4554 Total first-time, first-year (freshman) women who applied (210) 4554 } 6768 2479 / 6768= 36.6% acceptanc e rate Total first-time, first-year (freshman) men who were admitted (30) 950 Total first-time, first-year (freshman) women who were admitted (65) 1529 } 2479 Total full-time, first-time, first-year (freshman) men who enrolled (10) 276 Total part-time, first-time, first-year (freshman) men who enrolled } 682 Total full-time, first-time, first-year (freshman) women who enrolled (11)406 Total part-time, first-time, first-year (freshman) women who enrolled $\frac{\underline{\underline{}}}{684 / 2479 = 27.6\% \text{ yield rate}}$ C2 C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was C2. contingent on space availability) If yes, please answer the questions below for fall 2007 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted 59 Number of wait-fisted students admitted 57 т '.'
-1'.
-1 10 NT Is y s your waiting list ranked?
+C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
+Include early decision, early action, and students who began studies during summer in this cohort.
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students who were subsequently offered admission.
+Total first-time, first-year (freshman) men who applied 2104 } Total first-time, first-year (freshman) women who applied 4267 } 6371 Total first-time, first-year (freshman) men who were admitted 1003 } Total first-time, first-year (freshman) women who were admitted 1690 } 2693 Total full-time, first-time, first-year (freshman) men who enrolled 249 Total part-time, first-time, first-year (freshman) men who enrolled 0 } 664 Total full-time, first-time, first-year (freshman) women who enrolled 415 Total part-time, first-time, first-year (freshman) women who enrolled 0 C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list? \square Yes \square No If yes, please answer the questions below for fall 2009 admissions: Offer WL -61 Number of qualified applicants offered a place on waiting list 833 Offer WLLJ -6 Number accepting a place on the waiting list Waitlist -344 344 Number of wait-listed students admitted 67 Waitlist WD -422 833 Is your waiting list ranked?
 No If yes, do you release that information to students?
 Do you release that information to school counselors?
-Ad Admission Requirements C3.
-High school completion requirement 00.
-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students. ents.
-High school diploma is required and GED is accepted mis.
-High school diploma is required and GED is not accepted High school diploma or equivalent is not required 04 1 4 0 C4.
-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking stu dents? □ Require Recommend Neither require nor recommend